 When Harry first started parkrun at age 10, mum Ruth quickly noticed that regular exercise was important to his wellbeing, as well as his cystic fibrosis.

-Ruth writes how Harry’s weekly parkrun sets him challenges and has pushed him to leap from strength to strength.
+Ruth writes how Harry’s weekly parkrun sets him challenges and have pushed him to leap from strength to strength.

 Despite having CF, we noticed Harry had great endurance for running longer distances like parkrun and cross country.

 Both Harry and Henry joined a local athletic club and their love for parkrun grew when an event near us was established in 2019.
 It soon gained momentum and became an activity where they could meet neighbours and friends on a Saturday morning.
 We wanted to make running as fun as possible for Harry because the benefit of the exercise to his health is extraordinary.

 Harry loves being a member of a running club, where he has made great friends and looks up to the older kids too.
 The team element of the club really encouraged him when he was feeling unwell.
 Knowing his friends would be at training definitely got him off the couch on the harder days.
 Harry is also competitive, so being able to see his friends at parkrun on Saturday morning really excited him, plus he could pit himself against the older kids.

 The parkrun community is great.
 So many of the volunteers are from the local area or parents of members in his running club so it means every corner we turn we see a friendly face we know.
 Everyone also loves the post-parkrun catch up at the local cafe.

 When Harry first started parkrunning, it was difficult at times because he is more susceptible to infection during the winter.
 He would often end up in hospital for several weeks each winter, but working on his running really helped him recover from any infection.